TeamSBK/glass-js/README.md

 ## Find

-Finds a list of records in a model with the passed parameters.
+Finds a list of records in a model with 'Foo' as name.

 ```javascript
 glass.User.find({